griffin-38/devops-infra-examples/web-reports-jenkins-docker/README.md

-# Automation Tests -  Web Reports - Jenkins and Docker
+# Web Reports - Jenkins and Docker
 Provides an easy and scalable way to store and visualize internal reports.

 ## Key Features